-There are many different ways to get to Machu Picchu depending on your time and budget.
+There are many different ways to get to Machu Picchu depending on your time and budget, including ways to try and avoid the dreaded Cusco altitude sickness.
 But if you’re reading Desk to Dirtbag, you should know that I don’t have the budget for one of those big expensive trips to Machu Picchu like most people do.

 The cheapest entry ticket will set you back 152 soles ($47), no matter how you get to Machu Picchu.